sqtang37/Pro-Bono-Legal-Services-Optimization/README.md

 # Pro-Bono-Legal-Services-Optimization

 ## Overview
 This project focuses on optimizing the pro bono legal services offered by the American Bar Association (ABA) through a comprehensive analysis.
-The source data for this project is sourced from the ABA.
-In adherence to the privacy and security policy, actual data files are not uploaded.
+The data for this project is sourced from the ABA.
+In strict adherence to the privacy and security policy, actual data files are *neither uploaded nor displayed* in the outputs.
 Instead, only data dictionaries are provided for reference.
-The datasets, totaling approximately 800 MB, consist of files with a maximum of 500,000+ rows each.
+The datasets, totaling approximately 800 MB, consist of files with a maximum of 400,000+ rows each.
 For additional details, please refer to the accompanying data dictionary.

 ## Project Structure
 The analysis is divided into three key parts: